motdotla/node-lambda/README.md

 #### Note on ScheduleState for ScheduleEvents
 When setting ScheduleState to `ENABLED` or `DISABLED` for ScheduleEvents, it is useful to note that this sets the state of the CloudWatch Event rule but _DOES NOT_ set the state of the trigger for the Lambda function you are deploying; ScheduleEvent triggers are enabled by default in the Lambda console when added using the eventSourceFile flag.

+#### Known Issue
+###### Duplicate ScheduleEvent Triggers
+If you are adding a trigger via the `eventSourceFile` for the first time, remove preexisting triggers from the Lambda console before deploying.
+Deploying a Lambda with the `--eventSourceFile` flag will *NOT* overwrite the same triggers created from the AWS console and may result in a duplicate triggers for the same rule.

 ## Other AWS Lambda Tools Projects

 + [lambdaws](https://github.com/mentum/lambdaws)